meltar/meltar.github.com/resume.md

 2008 - Summer 2013

-- Developed ten file conversion products shipped annually with thousands of clients
+- Maintained C++ code for  ten file conversion products shipped annually with thousands of clients
-- Updated I/O to work with competitors' files each year
+- Updated I/O in C++ to work with competitors' files each year
 - Provided customer support for several of Drake Software's products
 - Trained new group member
 - Collaborated with other teams to ensure data correctness